 Oftentimes I hear from frustrated mystery shoppers who signed up with one company, waited to be given their first assignment, and never heard from the company.
 One of the secrets to being a successful mystery shopper is registering with several different companies.
 This will greatly increase your chances of getting scheduled and brings variety to your workload.
 Also, not all companies will contact you for shops, sometimes you need to check the job postings on the company’s website.

-Hopefully this gives you a better idea of mystery shopping.
+Hopefully this gives you a better idea of the myths about mystery shopping.
 While it may be hard work, it is still an interesting and exciting industry to be in.

 - Mystery shopper scams target job seekers (justjobs.com)